 Encompassing the vibrant neighborhoods of St. George, Tompkinsville, Stapleton, and Clifton, Staten Island's North Shore is a unique and bustling community.
-Along the North Shore waterfront, NYCEDC is leading several development projects, including Lighthouse Point, The New York Wheel, Empire Outlets, and the New Stapleton Waterfront.
-These four projects will build on the North Shore's existing strengths while providing Staten Island residents with additional retail options and better access to the waterfront.
+Along the North Shore waterfront, NYCEDC is leading several development projects, including Lighthouse Point, Empire Outlets, and the New Stapleton Waterfront.
+These projects will build on the North Shore's existing strengths while providing Staten Island residents with additional retail options and better access to the waterfront.
 Additionally, these projects will encourage the two million tourists who ride the Staten Island Ferry each year to step outside the Ferry Terminal and experience all that the area has to offer.

 November – December 2015

 January – March 2016

 Summer & Fall 2016